 Tools inherently iterative, multi-pass or providing delays (cross-component delays, line of delays etc.)

+It would be desirable for Tools (new or modified) that are impacted by GDR, to be provided with a GDR implementation in the LLCC1 configuration.

 Reference software Encoding Time to Real-Time ratio